-The American Museum of Natural History is located in Manhattan Square and occupies most of the space between Central Park West, Columbus Avenue, 77th Street, and 81st Street.
+General Information THE American Museum of Natural History is located in Manhattan Square and occupies most of the space between Central Park West, Columbus Avenue, 77th Street, and 81st Street.
 The main entrances are on Central Park West, through the Roosevelt Memorial, at three levels: street, vehicle (driveway beneath the steps), and subway.
 There is also an entrance on West 77th Street (foot and vehicle, center of block), and one on Columbus Avenue, near 77th Street (foot).
 (See Frontispiece.)
 The Planetarium may be entered from West 81st Street (vehicle and foot) and through the Museum.
-Cars may be parked within the Museum square (enter from 81st Street) and at the curb on the streets surrounding the Museum square.
+Cars may be parked at the curb on the streets surrounding the Museum square.